-Evergy: Follow The Money
+Evergy: Follow The Money (NYSE:EVRG)

 According to Evergy's April 2020 investor update, the newly established Strategic Review & Operations Committee SROC would now provide its formal recommendation to the full board by July 30, 2020, with the board planning to vote and announce a plan by August 17, 2020.

 However, it was very recently reported that Evergy will kick off a formal sale process next month (June 2020), with a few potential buyers identified.
-And, we know there's at least one potentially serious buyer, NextEra Energy, Inc. (NEE), at least serious enough to hire Citi to advise on the potential acquisition
+And, we know there's at least one potentially serious buyer, NextEra Energy, Inc. (NEE), at least serious enough to hire Citi to advise on the potential acquisition.

 Elliott Management Involvement - Analysis